 Selected topics of current societal interest that relate to our environment offered when interest and opportunity arise.
 Counts as one unit of social science credit.
 Only one such unit may be counted toward the social science requirements.

 Examines the relationship between cities and nature, with a particular emphasis on current efforts by cities around the world to become more environmentally sustainable.
 Explores the meanings of sustainability in the context of urban areas, and how these meanings differ among cities in the Global North and the Global South.
-Considers the major political challenges that cities face in their efforts to reduce their environmental impact and ques-tions of environmental justice.
+Considers the major political challenges that cities face in their efforts to reduce their environmental impact and questions of environmental justice.
+(Not offered 2015-16).

 A survey of American history from the perspective of the environment, beginning with the biological and cultural invasion of the New World in 1492 and ending with current environmental problems and their historical roots.
 Topics include Native American vs. Euro-American views of nature, the impact of changing economic systems on the environment, and the impact of the landscape on various American cultures.
 Counts as one unit of social science credit.

 The interconnections between feminism and ecology.
 Ecofeminism explores the links between systems of domination such as sexism, racism, economic exploitation and the ecological crisis.
 We will assess criticism of ecofeminism and evaluate the potential of this philosophy for political practice.
 Meets the Critical Perspectives: Diverse Cultures and Critiques requirement.
-(Not offered 2012-13).
+May meet either the Critical Perspectives: Global Cultures or Social Inequality requirement.

 Study of values underlying human relations to the natural environment.
 Conflicts between values.
 Preservation, conservation, and exploitation of natural resources.
 Problems in developing and applying a consistent land ethic.
 Some social, political, economic, and ecological aspects of current environmental crises.
 Counts as one unit of humanities credit.